A short history

 The Port of Tyne today

 Now very much a case of “carrying coals to Newcastle” the Port’s bulk and conventional cargo business also handles grain, scrap, steel, forest products and other cargoes.
-The volume of imported coal, increasing dramatically from zero in 2003 to 3.0 million tonnes in 2008, has earned the Port its place as the UK’s fourth largest coal importer.
+The volume of imported coal, increasing dramatically from zero in 2003 to 4.9 million tonnes in 2013, has earned the Port its place as the UK’s second largest coal importer.

 Port of Tyne Logistics offers customers an integrated package of container handling, warehousing and distribution, with many customers already experiencing the advantages of feedering into the Tyne rather than bringing their goods through Felixstowe or Southampton and trucking them all the way up country.
 Not only does it help reduce the carbon footprint, it also offers customers cost efficiencies.